-We intend to take appropriate and reasonable steps to make the necessary improvements to our accounting staff to remediate the material weaknesses in our disclosure controls and procedures as resources to do so become available.
+We intend to take appropriate and reasonable steps to make the necessary improvements to our accounting staff to remediate this material weakness in our disclosure controls and procedures as resources to do so become available.
 There are inherent limitations to the effectiveness of any system of disclosure controls and procedures, including the possibility of human error and the circumvention or overriding of the controls and procedures.
-Accordingly, even effective disclosure controls and procedures can provide only reasonable assurance of achieving their control objective.
+Accordingly, even effective disclosure controls and procedures can only provide reasonable assurance of achieving their control objective.

-(b) Management's Report on Internal Control Over Financial Reporting (as restated)
+(b) Management's Report on Internal Control Over Financial Reporting